oriumgames/pecs/readme.md

 }
 ```

-When using `Manager.Broadcast()`, global handlers are invoked first, then session-scoped handlers for each session.
-Use `Manager.BroadcastGlobal()` to invoke only global handlers.
+When using `Manager.Emit()`, global handlers are invoked first, then session-scoped handlers for each session.
+Use `Manager.EmitGlobal()` to invoke only global handlers.

 ### Loops